roachnacs/redemption-bo1-gsc/README.md

 Recent Update Changes

+3rd of March 2022
+////////////////////

+1. Added save bot spawn locations which will save through out rounds and work on multiple bots
+2. Added save client spawn locations does the same as the bot spawns but can be done on real players too
+3. Fixed save spawn location for yourself so you actually spawn there
+4. Save and load is now on by default and will save your position as well as your spawn location
+5. Added remove death barrier in admin menu
+6. Added toggle spawn text
+7. Fixed last stand bind now works with any weapon and doesnt kill in air

 22nd of February 2022
 ////////////////////

 1. Added perks menu
 2. Added  unset all perks
 3. Added set each perk